keepact/Git-Stars/README.md

 ## What is this application about?

-It is a generic App of deliveries.
+It is a App to add your favorite repos on Github.
 There are 3 screens:

 <strong>1</strong> - Register favorite repository